 The last main challenge is then to get the preferred student to accept your offer, as excellent candidates usually have more than one offer.

-It is certain that all academic supervisors around the world are struggling with (i) the high loads of emails & CVs they get every day from students, and (ii) the slow process of suitable candidate selection.
+All academic supervisors around the world are certainly struggling with (i) the high loads of emails & CVs they get every day from students, and (ii) the slow process of suitable candidate selection.
 Our goal on the Applyindex, especially for PhD applicants, is to solve these problems and save time, i.e. weeks to months, supervisors spend filtering the received applications.